TejaswiniBonam/react-js/theory/05_props.md

 * The props you can pass to an `<img>` tag are predefined (ReactDOM conforms to the HTML standard). `But you can pass any props to your own components,`

 ## characteristics
-* Immutable - child component can't modify its props
+* Immutable - child component can't modify its props, Wont throw error if u does, but it's a bad practice
 * customizable - parent comp defines it
 * Any data type - values, pbjects, functions etc etc